jfhfbm/rcos-status-updates/spring_2019/week_05.md

 > it is much more involved.
 I have finished a draft of the code that includes the components that I think are\
 > relevant at this time.
 This week, I finally ran the build and tested it from the terminal using the main\
 > designer.
 It did not work because the new site did not yet have any way to determine if a wire had been selected.\
-> So that function had to be written.
+> So I wrote the function BezierContains in MathUtils to see if the user has clicked on a wire.\

 ## This Week's Plan